CT27/crypto-cli/README.md

 - **Get Cryptocurrency Prices**: Retrieve the latest price of a specific cryptocurrency.
 - **Currency Conversion**: Convert cryptocurrency amounts to various fiat currencies (e.g., USD, EUR).
 - **Manage Portfolios**:
-  - Add cryptocurrencies to user portfolios.
+  - Add cryptocurrencies to user portfolios (using either the coin’s name or symbol).
   - View detailed portfolios for individual users.
 - **Set and Check Price Alerts**:
   - Set alerts for cryptocurrencies when they hit specific prices.